-In this section you’ll find a list and short description of the most common types of fishing reel, as well as links through to suggested tackle set-ups and even recommended reel models, as used or vouched for by various members, colleagues and associates of the Drowning Worms team.
+In this section you’ll find a list and short description of the most common types of fishing reel.
+Where possible we provide links through to suggested tackle set-ups and even recommended fishing reels – many of which the Drowning Worms team has tried and tested.

 Historical Fun Fact:

 As early as 1195 AD fishing reels could be identified in some Chinese paintings.
-Whereas they were first available in England around 1650 AD, they didn’t appear in America until about 1820.
+They were first available in England around 1650 AD, but didn’t appear in America until about 1820.

-There are more fishing reels on the market today than one can get their head around, all claiming one benefit or another.
+There are more fishing reels on the market today than one can get their head around.
+They all claim one benefit or another, making it hard to pick one from another.
 Some claim to be made specifically for casting distance, some aid accuracy, some speed up line retrieval (aka ‘reeling’), and so on.
 There are also a number of different categories of reel, which we’ll explain in more detail below.
 The key things to consider when selecting any kind of reel are a) how much line do I need, and b) how thick does that line need to be?
-Generalluy speaking, the larger and more powerful your quarry, and the larger and heavier your baits, the larger your reel needs to be.
+Generally speaking, the larger and more powerful your quarry, and the larger and heavier your baits, the larger your reel needs to be.
 Always make sure your reel is large enough and carries enough line and, if in doubt, too big is always better than too small.

 Early Reel Designs